One of the best SEO tools available is Google Search Console. It is also one of the most overlooked.

 Using the Link Report

-As well as helping you diagnose technical SEO issues and find top performing pages, GSC is also useful for seeing your internal links and backlink data, i.e. which sites link to yours and what link text they use.
+As well as helping you diagnose technical SEO issues and find top performing pages, Google Search Console is also useful for seeing your internal links and backlink data, i.e. which sites link to yours and what link text they use.

 Find How Many Backlinks Your Site Has in Google Search Console